camillegasser/psychsci_scaffold/README.md

-## Cross-modal facilitation of episodic memory by sequential action execution: data, stimuli, & analysis code
+## Cross-modal facilitation of episodic memory by sequential action execution (Gasser & Davachi, 2023)

-Description coming soon.
+see OSF page for more information: https://osf.io/xgwzf/